Los Alamos, New Mexico: Sports and recreation

 Los Alamos's geography lends itself to several sports and recreational activities.
 There is an extensive system of trails in the canyons and into the mountains above the town, catering to all skill levels of running, hiking and mountain biking.
 The Aquatic Center is an indoor, Olympic-length public swimming pool with a therapy pool and lazy river.
 A public 18-hole golf course (par 72, 6500 yards) has existed since 1947.

 Winter sports include skiing at the community-owned Pajarito Mountain Ski Area on 10,440 ft.
 Pajarito Mountain between November and April.
-The county maintains New Mexico's only refrigerated, NHL regulation, outdoor ice skating rink on the sun-shaded floor of Los Alamos Canyon, almost beneath the Omega Bridge; the rink has existed since the Ranch School days.
-Snowshoeing and cross-country skiing are possible at Valles Caldera National Preserve and other locations, weather permitting.
+The county maintains New Mexico's only refrigerated, NHL regulation, outdoor ice skating rink on the sun-shaded floor of Los Alamos Canyon, almost beneath the Omega Bridge.
+A rink has existed here since the Ranch School days.
+Snowshoeing and cross-country skiing are possible at Valles Caldera National Preserve and other locations.

 Los Alamos hosts several sporting events: